UlteSoft/uwvm2/benchmark/0001.utils/0001.mutex/readme.md

 - Run the benchmark and capture detailed output in `outputs/rwspinlock_bench.log`.
 - Write a condensed summary to `outputs/rwspinlock_summary.txt`.

-All numbers below are from one full run on the Apple M4 platform (unit: seconds).
+All numbers in the next section are from one full run on the Apple M4 platform (unit: seconds).

 ## Code Provenance